Rodeostat: open source potentiostat

 The Rodeostat is an open source potentiostat for performing electrochemical measurements which is designed to work with the Teensy 3.2 development board.
 It is a very flexible instrument with multiple output voltage and current measurement ranges.

-Rodeostat is sold fully assembled in a clear acrylic enclosure with a pre-programmed Teensy 3.2.
-Also included are: USB cable, set of 3 alligator clip cables and a 50K dummy cell.
+The Rodeostat is sold with a clear acrylic enclosure and a pre-programmed Teensy 3.2.
+Also included are a USB cable, set of 3 alligator clip cables and a 50K dummy cell.

-Software is available the form of a Python library which enables the users to configure and run voltammetric tests from a host PC.
-Note, at this time using the Rodeostat requires some programming on the part of the user.
+2) Software is also available in the form of a Python library which enables the users to configure and run voltammetric tests from a host PC.
 A getting started guide and documentation for the python library can be found here http://stuff.iorodeo.com/docs/potentiostat/